History of Nick’s Place

 December 2017 – Nick’s Place Junior kitchen and bathroom are built for feeding center.

-November – On this visit we build a water tower for Nick’s Place (Home of Hope) and installed the amazing SAWYER WATER FILTERS at the orphanage and at Nick’s Place junior and in the village.
+November – On this missionary visit we build a water tower for Nick’s Place (Home of Hope) and installed the amazing SAWYER WATER FILTERS at the orphanage and at Nick’s Place junior and in the village.
 Polluted water had been the source of much of the illness in the children.

 July 24 – Nick’s Place (Home of Hope) OFFICIALLY OPENED with eight children.